rossgabay/neo_bpm_blog/README.md

 set rr.request_id = r;
 ```

-side note - in a "real" scenario these rquest ids will either come from the API that will e.g. be used by the end-user facing UI or someting along the lines of apoc UUIDs [TODO - link] can also be used.
+Side note - in a "real" scenario these request IDs will either come from the API that will e.g. be used by the end-user facing UI or maybe these requests will be ingested from the external datasource so the ID will be created as a part of the ingestion/ETL flow or someting along the lines of APOC UUIDs (https://neo4j.com/docs/labs/apoc/current/graph-updates/uuid/) can also be used.

-now that we have some sample data in our simple business flow let's look at some questions our graph can provide answers to:
+Now that we have some sample data in our simple business flow let's look at some questions our graph can provide answers to:

-* show requests in a certain state.
+* Get all requests in a certain state.
 I'm an approver and I want to see all requests IDs in my bucket waiting for my action.
-doesn't get much easier than this:
+Doesn't get much easier than this:
 ```
 match (req:Request)-[:IN_STATE]->(:StateSubmitted)
 return req.request_id